-All staff are eligible for a discount on childcare fees in SDN services for their children.
+All staff are eligible for a discount on child care fees in SDN services for their children.

-As at 30 June 2017, trade payables in SDN Child and Family Services Pty Limited included an amount of \$1,344,865 (2016: \$848,558) payable to its parent entity, SDN Children's Services.
-The trade receivables balance included an amount receivable of \$523,969 (2016: \$289,451) from SDN Children's Services.
+As at 30 June 2018, trade payables in SDN Child and Family Services Pty Limited included an amount of \$2,147,996 (2017: \$1,344,865) payable to its parent entity, SDN Children's Services.
+This balance includes a trade receivable owed to SDN Child and Family Services Pty Limited of \$404,053 (2017: \$523,969) from SDN Children's Services.

 The SDN Low Income Access Program is funded by SDN Children's Services to provide financial assistance to families facing hardship who would like their child to attend an SDN Children's Education and Care Centre.
 Funds amounting to \$250,000 were established for this program in June 2015.
-As at 30 June 2017 \$103,974 (2016: \$234,730) was held on behalf of SDN Children's Services relating to this program.
+The project has ended during the year and as at 30 June 2018 \$nil (2017: \$103,974) was held on behalf of SDN Children's Services relating to this program.

 In 2016, SDN Children's Services, the parent entity, provided an unsecured at-call loan of \$500,000 to SDN Child & Family Services Pty Limited to assist in the development of the NDIS program.
-Interest is charged on a monthly basis at a variable interest rate of 5.4% per annum (ATO Division 7A-benchmark interest rate).
+Interest is charged on a monthly basis at a variable interest rate of 5.3% per annum (ATO Division 7A-benchmark interest rate).
+No repayments of the principal balance have occurred.